ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 7. Write a method to reverse a singly linked list using iteration
 Reverse.cs

-8. Write a method to print a singly list backwards using recursion
+8. Write a method to print a singly linked list backwards using recursion
 Print.cs

 9. Write a method to peek x nodes forward in a singly linked list
 PeekByIndex.cs

-10. Write a method to print a singly list forward using recursion
+10. Write a method to print a singly linked list forward using recursion
 Print.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.